EA Play: History

 On February 29, 2016, EA Play expanded to include Xbox 360 titles via the Xbox One's backward compatibility feature, starting with the original Plants vs. Zombies.
 Dead Space was added (without any official announcement) on March 31.
 On January 17, 2018, Black, released for Xbox in 2006, was added to the Vault.

 EA announced that alongside bringing its catalog back to Steam in October 2019, that it would also release a version of EA Play for Steam users with a library comparable to the Xbox and PlayStation versions.
 The first set of these games were added to Steam in June 2020.

-Ahead of the launch of EA Play to Steam on August 31, 2020, EA announced the re-branding of EA Play and Origin Access to EA Play starting August 18, 2020 across both computer and console.
+Ahead of the launch of EA Play to Steam on August 31, 2020, EA announced the re-branding of EA Play and Origin Access to EA Play starting August 18, 2020, across both computer and console.
 The previous basic EA Play and Origin Access Basic subscription tiers would be treated as EA Play, while the Origin Access Premier would become EA Play Pro.
 No other changes to the service or prices were planned otherwise.
 EA Play on Steam and EA Play on Origin are separate subscriptions, with the latter having a significantly larger library of games despite being the same price.

 EA partnered with Microsoft so that Xbox Game Pass subscribers would have access to the basic EA Play service at no additional cost.
 It is included in Xbox Game Pass Ultimate and Game Pass for PC.
-Xbox users got access to the feature on November 10, 2020, to coincide with the launch of the Xbox Series X/S, whereas the Windows launch was postponed from its original date of December 15, 2020 to March 18, 2021.
+Xbox users got access to the feature on November 10, 2020, to coincide with the launch of the Xbox Series X/S, whereas the Windows launch was postponed from its original date of December 15, 2020, to March 18, 2021.

-EA has announced plans to retire the Origin client for personal computers in favor of a new EA Desktop application to support EA Play and EA Play Pro.
-The beta for EA Desktop launched in September 2020.
-The EA Desktop client is required to use EA Play with Xbox Game Pass.
+EA has announced plans to retire the Origin client for personal computers in favor of the new EA app to support EA Play and EA Play Pro.
+The beta for the EA app launched in September 2020.
+The EA app is required to access EA Play with Xbox Game Pass.